tomas-fryza/arduino-slotcar/install/README.md

-# HOWTO install slot car tools for Windows
+# How to install slot car tools for Windows

 1. Download and install [Microchip Stuio](https://www.microchip.com/en-us/development-tools-tools-and-software/microchip-studio-for-avr-and-sam-devices).